Bridging Finance

 - With detailed planning that has to be varied in some way

 Securing planning permission is a long, arduous task.
-A planning bridging loan can provide liquidity and ensure you can pay the bills throughout the process.
-It also vastly improves your buying powers for development sites, whilst also increasing your Return on Capital Employed (ROCE).
+A bridging loan can provide liquidity and ensure you can pay the bills throughout the process.
+It also improves your buying powers for development sites, whilst increasing your Return on Capital Employed (ROCE).
 The value-add in taking bare land to being shovel-ready is significant, whether it’s you lifting the shovel or selling on to a builder.

 Purchase or refinance bridging